Picking up the next note, his forehead drew tight. His father's secretary.

 Society is whispering of your betrothal, and Sal insists she will marry no one else, but none of us have yet heard from you.
 The rumours after Sal's incident are enough to keep her from London and Court for a lifetime, if someone does not act with all due haste.
 Bey says we should stall for your return, but Sal's other cousins are not convinced that is your plan.
 It is said you have an understanding with the Conte d'Alvieri's sister and have taken up residence on his land, and they do not all believe Bey's assurances.

-make a false betrothal of it and stand down in your favour, but Sal will not agree.
+It will be me or Stocke, in all likelihood, if not you, though others are offering (Gildeforte!).
+Either of us is willing to make a false betrothal of it and stand down in your favour, but Sal will not agree.
 She fears her father would use any public agreement to force her hand.
 How long she can hold out, I do not know.

 You MUST return WITHOUT DELAY.
 I can give you a fortnight, at most, before we must act to redeem her.

 A fortnight.
 So, Stocke and Niko must have already begun whatever campaign they would use to wear Sally down until she married one of them, and they were a sennight more impatient with Toad than even her father, which boded ill for the social situation; ducal relations heard rumours no one would ever think to tell the duke.
 The other unmarried cousins either said or implied much the same thing as he sifted through their missives, frequently couched in insults on his honour and good sense, the marriage proposals and false betrothal offers not limited to Etcetera and Stocke.